Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • the presence of a foreign object in the upper respiratory tract or bronchi.

-In addition to the above factors, the causes of wheezing in the sternum may be pathologies of the gastrointestinal tract or oral cavity.
+In addition to the above factors, the reasons why wheezing appears in the sternum can be pathologies of the gastrointestinal tract or oral cavity.
 In this category it is worth highlighting:

-Some diseases are characterized by the presence of both wet and dry rales.
-The severity of this or that symptom is determined by the presence of pathological exudate in the lungs.
+Some diseases are characterized by the presence of both wet and dry wheezing.
+The severity of a particular symptom is determined by the presence of pathological exudate in the lungs.

-• too dry air in a residential or any other room, where a person often spends quite a lot of time;
+• excessively dry air in a residential or any other room where a person often spends quite a lot of time;

-• excess body weight - in obese people, even with minimal physical exertion, an abnormal sound is heard when inhaling;
+• excess body weight - in obese people, even with minimal physical activity, a pathological sound is heard when inhaling;

 • excessive physical stress;